 All staff working at the practice had a contract of employment and there was an induction programme in place, which covered training and relevant policies and procedures.
-We also saw that staff appraisals had been undertaken.
+We also saw that staff appraisals had been undertaken or plans were in place to complete these in the near future.

 Staff files contained the necessary information to confirm their on-going suitability for their roles.
 Training certificates were retained on file as required.
-All clinical staff had attended training on a range of topics relevant to their roles and meeting the Continuing Professional Development (CPD) requirements.
+All clinical staff had attended training on a range of topics relevant to their roles and meeting their Continuing Professional Development (CPD) requirements.